mvladk/vicl/README.md

 # vicl
-client and server command and controll example
+client and server command and control example

-Python 3.8.1
+client.py - a Bot to execute on target machine as process compile to executable or run directly as process:

+nohup python -u client.py > /dev/null &

+server.py - Command and Control Server